despino/Hawaii-Webpage/README.md

 # Hawaii-Webpage
-Site features CSS, HTML, and Bootstrap
+Site features CSS, HTML, JS, JQuery, and Bootstrap.
+A new feature was improved: carousel of images on the MustSee.html

 This is a beginner's page about Hawaii Travel.
-Day 4 of LEarn Bootcamp;
+Day 4 of LEARN Bootcamp;
-Partner: Joe